Conduct hearing postponed again for Osoyoos Mountie in fourth year of paid suspension - Osoyoos Times

 John Reid, the lawyer representing the RCMP, said Tuesday that Benkendorf shared “new evidence” with him on Sunday and Monday.
 Reid asked the panel to adjourn so Deputy Commissioner Craig Callens, the commanding officer of the RCMP in B.C., could analyze the new information and decide how to proceed with the case.

-“I am satisfied that evidence needs to examined by the commanding officer and it will certainly have an impact on any direction this hearing may eventually take,” Reid said.
+“I am satisfied that evidence needs to be examined by the commanding officer and it will certainly have an impact on any direction this hearing may eventually take,” Reid said.

 Reid said it was “most unusual and most rare” for the prosecution to request such an adjournment “at the 11th hour,” but added: “matters have arisen out of our control.”